GaloisInc/ivorylang-org/pages/software/flight-overview.md

 ### Capabilities

-SMACCMPilot implements a simple quadcopter stabilization controller.

 #### Flight Stabilization

-XXX explain more
-* describe what stabilization control means
-* describe where to find the implementation
+SMACCMPilot implements a simple quadcopter stabilizer for manual piloting.
+Autonomous features are still in progress.
+For more info see the [Flight Components page][flight-components].

+[flight-components]: flight-components.html

 #### Onboard Sensors